NCAR/wrf-python/doc/source/contrib.rst

 Submitting a fully wrapped computational routines is the fastest way to get your contributation released.
 However, it requires the most effort on your part.
-(This process will be simplified in the future, but it's a little
-tedious at this time).

 1. Read the :ref:`internals` guide.
 This will show you how to wrap your routine.

 2. Follow the :ref:`fortranstyle` and :ref:`pythonstyle`.

-3. You should create your contribution in the WRF-Pyhon source tree as if you were one of the core developers of it.
+3. You should create your contribution in the WRF-Python source tree as if you were one of the core developers of it.
 This means:

-   - Your Fortran code (if applicable) should be placed in the fortran directory.
+   - Your Fortran code (if applicable) should be placed in the *fortran* directory.

-   - Update the "ext1 = numpy.distutils.core.Extension" section of setup.py
+   - Update the "ext1 = numpy.distutils.core.Extension" section of *setup.py*
      to include your new Fortran source (if applicable).

-   - Update extension.py to create the Python wrapper that calls your Fortran function.
+   - Update *extension.py* to create the Python wrapper that calls your Fortran function.
 This must include the appropriate function decorators for handling argument checking, leftmost dimension indexing, etc. as described in :ref:`internals`.

-   - If the current function decorators do not cover your specific needs, place your custom decorator in specialdec.py.
+   - If the current function decorators do not cover your specific needs, place your custom decorator in *specialdec.py*.
 Most of the decorators in specialdec.py are used for products that contain multiple outputs like cape_2d, but you can use it for other purposes.